 “What?”
 Eli held himself up on one elbow while pushing the hand Matt was holding the phone with, away from his ear.
 “What’re you doing?
 I’m alright.”

 Matt ignored him as if he was being incoherent and pulled his arm back up to resume the call.
 Eli yanked the phone away from him.
 “I said I’m alright,” he insisted.

 Matt stared at him, and Eli held his look undaunted until he realized he was on the floor, stinking like piss, his chair flipped over and beyond his reach, the drawer turned over on the floor, medicine scattered everywhere.
 Matt looked like he was about to cry.
 He was clenching his fingers around Eli’s forearm as if he didn’t want to let go.

 “Oh, Matt, no. It’s not what it looks like,” Eli started, but Matt didn’t listen, instead he reached to take his phone back.
 Eli pulled it away.
 “No, man, I didn’t try to… I didn’t take anything, ok,” he said while rolling on his back and pulling himself up to a sitting position maintaining his balance with his hands.
 Matt seemed skeptical.
 “I swear.
 It’s not what it looks like.”

 Matt didn’t answer.
-He was still staring with shiny eyes.
+He was still staring with glassy eyes.
 He made a second attempt to retrieve his phone.
 Eli didn’t give it back.

 “I’m sorry, Matt.
 I got drunk and fell down while trying to transfer into bed,” he explained not even bothering to try to come up with an excuse.
 “All I took was a couple of sleeping pills.
 Two, I swear, that’s it.”